vidyar/docs-1/sources/samples/scala.rst

 scala-samples
 =============

-These samples will help you get started with Shippable.
-Test and Coverage tools used here are `ScalaTest <http://scalatest.org/>`_ .
+This sample will help you get started with Shippable.
+Testing framework used here is `ScalaTest <http://scalatest.org/>`_ .

 `Scala Sample <https://github.com/Shippable/sample_scala>`_

-A sample repository `Scala-buildsample  <https://github.com/Shippable/Scala-buildsample>`_  has been created using the testing framework

 Keep the test and code coverage output in the special folders Shippable/testresults and Shippable/codecoverage to get the reports parsed.
 The test report must be in Junit format.